zowe/docs-site/docs/troubleshoot/cli/cli-use-curl-to-troubleshoot.md

 - `;`

     Indicates that the header has no value.
-(Not all commands require a value.)
+(Not all headers require a value.)

     To pass an additional header with a value, use a colon to separate the key and value.
 For example: `--header "X-IBM-Data-Type: binary"`.